ZhenyaYoratt/YoHelper/README.md

 ## Known issues
 - The process type (Task Manager) are not displayed correctly.
-- The program freezes while scanning the folder for viruses.
+- The point recovery section is not working at the moment.
+- The installer cannot run a program that requires administrator privileges.
 <!-- There are no issues at the moment.
 If you find problems, feel free to [create a Issue](github.com/ZhenyaYoratt/YoHelper/issues) and describe it.-->

 ## TODO
+- [ ] Translate program to English (i18n)
 - [ ] Add external authorization to NedoTube account
-- [ ] Translate program to English (i18n)

 ## Build
 To build the program, just run this command: